Resources for Northwestern University School of Professional Studies Instructors

 Parking: Chicago Campus

 Evening/weekend rate parking for SPS faculty and students is available Monday through Friday 4:00 p.m. – 10:30 p.m. and weekends 7:00 a.m. to 7:00 p.m.
 The discount will only be honored at Huron Superior (222 E. Huron Lot C) and the Erie-Ontario Garages (321 E. Erie Lot D).
-Park and obtain the ticket; to get reduced rate, validate at one of the machines at Wieboldt Hall in the 4th and 5th floor lounges and the computer lab, Room 415.
-Long-term Chicago campus parking permits are also available .
+Park and obtain the ticket.
+To get reduced rate, QR code coupons will be posted in Wieboldt Hall classroom bulletin boards for daytime and evening parking, and can be scanned at the garage pay station.

 Parking: Evanston Campus